uozuAho/pandemic_ddd/readme.md

     - government grant: add a research station to any city
       - test: can use event instead of discarding
       - test: can use between intensify & infect
+      - add to deck at start of game
       - command generator
         - scenario: available at any time during both players' turn phases
       - rename playercitycard.cs to playercards.cs
+      - inline todos
+      - diff with master
     - event forecast: look at & rearrange the top 6 cards of the infection deck
     - airlift: move any pawn to any city
     - resilient population: remove any infection card from the discard pile from the game.